 - 4901:1-25-02(A)(4) for certified aggregators and governmental aggregators (1.4 data)

+Additionally, Ohio’s EDUs submit similar data pursuant to Ohio Revised Code 4935 and Ohio Administrative Code 4901:5 (known as SE-1 or forecasting data).
 The PUCO may use any of these data sources in assessing whether effective competition exists for retail electric service in Ohio.

-Ohio retail electric service market definition and measurements
+Ohio's retail electric service market measurements

 Effective competition includes the existence of the following characteristics: (1) participation in the market by multiple sellers so that an individual seller is not able to influence significantly the market price of the commodity; (2) participation in the market by informed buyers; (3) lack of substantial barriers to supplier entry into and exit from the market; (4) lack of substantial barriers that may discourage customer participation in the market; and (5) sellers offering buyers a variety of CRES products.